Comparing Quhuo (QH) & Its Peers

 Profitability

-This table compares Quhuo and its rivals’ net margins, return on equity and return on assets.
+This table compares Quhuo and its competitors’ net margins, return on equity and return on assets.

 |Net Margins